IanPhilips/jellyhunter/README.md

-Unzip Jelly_Hunter.zip and open in Processing
+Unzip Jelly_Hunter.zip and open in Processing. \n
 All sounds, jellyfish, trash, and background animations implemented by Ian